Hussaiyna/calendar-in-python/README.md

-# calendar-in-python
+- Project name: Calendar in Python (Specifically August, 2005)
-This is a simple code that displays a specific month in a year, in this case it will be August 2005
+- Project description: This is a simple code that displays a specific month in a year, in this case it will be August 2005
+- Tools/language used for project: Python language was used to make this program in Google colab
+- How to run your project: You can copy the code and paste in any system that runs Python like Juypter notebook, google colab, VS code.
+Or download the file and run it in any program you use to code.